Ascend/modelzoo/built-in/TensorFlow/Official/cv/image_classification/EfficientNet_B0_for_TensorFlow/README.md

 ### Prepare the dataset

 1. Download the ImageNet2012 dataset
-2. Generate tfrecord files following [Tensorflow-Slim](https://github.com/tensorflow/models/tree/master/research/slim).
+2. Please convert the dataset to tfrecord format file by yourself.
 3. The train and validation tfrecord files are under the path/data directories.

 ### Key configuration changes